-We answer one of your most pressing questions about generators
+We answer one of your most pressing and frequently-asked caravanning questions: will my generator power my air-conditioner?

 This is a question that comes up all the time on RV forums and Facebook groups and often the answers are confusing and inconsistent.
 It is incredible how misunderstood this issue is when it simply doesn’t have to be.
 In this article, we explain the basics behind matching a generator to an air conditioner (and other appliances) for use in our RVs.